 Reidsville High Spotlight Student, Murphy Phillips is a true RAM!
 His creativity and enthusiasm extend to all areas of our school.
 Murphy is one of the hosts for the Reidsville Rams Podcast.
 This podcast shares news and interviews about Reidsville High School and our students.
 Murphy dresses for success each day, often found in blazers, and stylish accessories.
 Murphy is a talented musician, he is a member of the jazz band where he plays the piano and guitar.
 He is an Adobe Certified Professional and has used his skills to create T-shirt designs for Rockingham County’s CTE department.
 If you are able to attend the graduation ceremony, the program cover will be a Muphy design.
 Murphy goes beyond in the classroom as well as to help fellow classmates.
 Murphy exemplifies the components of Ram Pride, he is respectful, accountable, mature, and will find success in the pathway of his choosing.

-21 days ago, Erselle Young
+2 months ago, Erselle Young

 RHS